cleanzr/dblink/docs/configuration.md

   <td><code>quantities</code></td>
   <td>
     An array containing one or more of the supported quantities:
+    "cluster-size-distribution", "partition-sizes", or
-    "cluster-size-distribution" or "partition-sizes". "cluster-size-distribution"
+    "shared-most-probable-clusters". "cluster-size-distribution"
-    computes the distribution of entity cluster sizes along the chain and "partition-sizes" computes the number of entities in each partition along the chain.
+    computes the distribution of entity cluster sizes along the chain; "partition-sizes" computes the number of entities in each partition along the chain; and "shared-most-probable-clusters" computes a point estimate of the linkage structure.
   </td>
 </tr>
 </table>